-The objectives of this course include studying of the many aspects of the modern practice of promotions management, sometimes referred to as advertising.
+The objectives of this course include studying the many aspects of the modern practice of promotions management, sometimes referred to as advertising.
 Social and economic aspects are integrated.
 Practical application is an active component of the course.
+Prerequisite: MKT 301.